leonardomurakami/murakams-home/README.md

 ### Content

 - Update personal information in templates
-- Add your projects to the database or via GitHub integration
+- Add your projects to the JSON file or via GitHub integration
 - Customize the about page content
 - Update social media links in the footer
 - Replace logo files in `static/img/` with your own